-The UA has an extensive worldwide network with partners and alumni.
-UA Global retains databases of international researchers, scholars and industry leaders.
+The University of Arizona has an extensive worldwide network with partners and alumni.
+The Global team retains databases of international researchers, scholars and industry leaders.
 Read about some of our distinguished alumni:

 Ibrahim Hassan Al Asmakh